-If you're interested in bypassing geographic blocking, this won't be the service for you.
+If website unblocking is top of your VPN priority list, this won't be the service for you.
 IPredator claims to have more than 100 servers, but they're all in just one country: Sweden.
 If you're hoping to be a global wanderer, HideMyAss! has 290+ locations across 190+ countries and might be closer to what you need.

 That's still enough to maintain your anonymity, though, and the company offers several more interesting privacy extras: a public Jabber instance, a custom anonymous email service, a non-logging web proxy, uncensored DNS servers, a Tor server running as an exit node, and even a private IRC server to get some speedy support.

 - Want to try IPredator?
 Check out the website here

 You can also get a 3-day trial.
 This isn't an automatic part of the signup process – you must email support and ask – but that's a minor hassle.
 So few providers offer trials these days, we'll take whatever we can get.

 IPredator's website has a neat headline which combines its monitoring policy and reason for existence: "Big Brother is watching YOU.
 We are not."